DCC-EX/dcc-ex.github.io/docs/reference/software/programming-locos.rst

 * :guilabel:`Write changes on all sheets` - use this if you've made changes on multiple tabs
 * :guilabel:`Write all sheets` - use this if you want to ensure every setting on every tab is written, noting this will take some time to write

-Note that this really is just scratching the surface of the capabilities of DecoderPro, and we highly recommend you read the full documentation on the `JMRI website <https://www.jmri.org/help/en/html/apps/DecoderPro/index.shtml>`_.
+Note that this really is just scratching the surface of the capabilities of DecoderPro, and we highly recommend you read the full documentation on the `JMRI website <https://www.jmri.org/help/en/html/apps/DecoderPro/index.shtml>`_ |EXTERNAL-LINK|.

 Even if you don't intend to use |JMRi| to control your layout, it still has the best decoder programming functionality by far.